Open Source Software (OSS)

-Open-source software has the source code available for anyone to view, edit, and improve.
+Open-source software (OSS) is software whose source code is freely available for anyone to view, modify, and enhance.

 The Open Source Initiative (OSI) was established to promote and safeguard open-source software and communities.

 In short, the OSI serves as a central repository of open-source software knowledge and governance.
-It includes standards and principles for using and interacting with open source software, code licence information, support, definitions, and general community engagement to help make open source usage and treatment intelligible and ethical.
+It includes standards and principles for using and interacting with open-source software, code license information, support, definitions, and general community engagement to help make open-source usage and treatment intelligible and ethical.

 Open source code is often hosted in a public repository and distributed widely.
 Anyone with access to the repository can utilize the code alone or contribute to the overall project's design and functionality.